radwanhefny/linear-regression-from-scratch-multivariate/README.md

 This project implements Multivariate Linear Regression completely from scratch using Python — without relying on machine learning libraries like Scikit-Learn.
 The goal is to understand the math behind the model, how gradient descent works, and how to build a full ML pipeline manually.

 ## ✨ Features
-- Loads and visualizes the dataset (Population vs Profit).
+- Loads and visualizes a multivariate dataset (Size, Bedrooms → Price).
-- Implements the hypothesis function manually.
+- Implements the hypothesis function for multiple features.
-- Computes Cost Function (MSE) step by step.
+- Computes the Cost Function (MSE) manually.
-- Implements Gradient Descent without any ML libraries.
+- Implements Gradient Descent from scratch (vectorized).
 - Trains the model to find optimal parameters (θ).
-- Evaluates the model using MSE, MAE, and R².
+- Evaluates the model using MSE, MAE, and R² score.
-- Visualizes the predicted regression line and error over iterations.
+- Visualizes the cost function over iterations.
-- Saves learned parameters (model_theta.npy) for reuse.
+- Saves learned parameters: model_theta.npy.
 ## 📋 Prerequisites
 Before running this project, ensure you have:
 - Python 3.8+